utat-ss/FINCH-firmware-core/README.md

 # Firmware Core MCU libraries

 This repo is for the development of complete MCU configurations, and code intended to be loaded onto flight MCUs.
-All other development is done in the [firmware-testing](https://github.com/spacesys-finch/firmware-testing).
+All other development is done in [firmware-dev](https://github.com/spacesys-finch/firmware-dev).

 There are two child folders in this repo: